krishnachittur/krishnachittur.github.io/_posts/2024-4-21-linear-algebra.md

 The notion of a coordinate vector solves our first problem, but we still need to answer the second.
 And to do this, we'll need to add a long-overdue restriction to our notion of a linear transformation:

 <div class="callout">
-It's not just the inputs of a linear transformation that are vectors, but the outputs too!
-And all of the outputs share the same vector space.
+It's not just the inputs to a linear transformation that are vectors, but the outputs too!
+All of the inputs share the same vector space, and all of the outputs likewise share a vector space.
+(If the input and output vector spaces are the same, then we refer to this transformation as a <em>linear operator</em>.)
 </div>

 In other words, we want to be able to understand both the input and output of $T$ by breaking them down into components, even if those components are completely different.
 Let's just feed in one basis element to start, $b_1$.
-By our definition of a vector, we know that we can break down $T(b_1)$ along some basis $C = \\{c_1,...,c_m\\}$ and get some coefficients, which we'll call $t_{1,1}, ..., t_{m, 1}$.
+By our definition of a vector, we know that we can express $T(b_1)$ as a scaled sum of elements of some basis $C = \\{c_1,...,c_m\\}$ and get some coefficients, which we'll call $t_{1,1}, ..., t_{m, 1}$.
 We can use our handy concept of a coordinate vector to express the coordinates of $T(b_1)$:

 $$
 \begin{align*}